hashgraph/hedera-mirror-node/hedera-mirror-test/README.md

 In an effort to quickly confirm product capability during deployment windows, we desired to have E2E tests that would allow us to confirm functionality on core scenarios that spanned the main and mirror networks interactions.
 HCS specifically is a key scenario where transactions are submitted to the main network, the mirror node parser ingests these to the DB and the mirror node GRCP endpoint is subscribed to to obtain messages verifying transactions.
+HTS is another key scenerio where transactions are submitted to the main network, the mirror node parser ingests these to the DB, and the mirror node REST transaction endpoint is periodically hit to verify transactions.
 This E2E suite gives us the ability to execute scenarios as external users would and gain the required confidence during development cycles.

 To achieve this the tests utilize the Hedera Java SDK under the hood - https://github.com/hashgraph/hedera-sdk-java